Mike Sexton: PartyPoker

 Sexton co-founded and was the chairman for PartyPoker.com, at one time the biggest online poker site in the United States, despite the company being under a $500K deficit after its first launch in 2002.
 Four years after launch, the company went public for $9 billion, but Sexton sold out his shares for $15 million a year and a half prior to the public offering.
-When addressing this, Sexton said he did not regret his decision, even though selling when he did cost him an estimated $500 million.
+When addressing this, Sexton said that, even though the sale of his shares meant he missed a profit of about $500 million, he did not regret the decision he took at the time.

+PokerNewsDaily

+Over the course of his career, Sexton was closely associated with many legendary figures in poker.
+He expressed admiration for the late Stu Ungar, stating in an interview to Poker News Daily that if Ungar were still alive, he would have been "far and away the top superstar in the poker world and the greatest star in the World Poker Tour."

+He gave several interviews on the news portal.

+Sexton's impact on poker extended beyond his achievements as a player and commentator.
+He was widely regarded as one of the game's most influential figures, helping to shape modern poker through his work with both the WPT and PartyPoker.

+Style

+Sexton played a solid overall game; being one of the first to implement preflop steals meaning to raise with a worse hand with the intention of winning the blinds and antes.
+This means you can win a healthy pot without the risk of losing a large proportion of your stack.

 Charity

-Sexton donated half of his post-tax winnings from his win in 2006 of the third annual World Series of Poker Tournament of Champions event, and along with it the $1,000,000 first prize, to five charities.
+Sexton donated half of his post-tax winnings from his win in 2006 of the third annual World Series of Poker Tournament of Champions event, a prize of $1,000,000, to five charities.
 He pledged to do the same with all future winnings.
 In early 2009, Sexton along with Linda Johnson, Jan Fisher and Lisa Tenner, created PokerGives.org, a nonprofit organization that offers poker players an easier way to give to charity.